Paul Gégauff

 Paul Gégauff (10 August 1922 – 24 December 1983) was a French screenwriter.
 He collaborated with director Claude Chabrol on 14 films.
-His screenplays include Plein Soleil, for which he and director René Clement received an Edgar Award from the Mystery Writers of America, Les Biches, This Man Must Die, and the autobiographical Une partie de plaisir.
+His screenplays include Plein Soleil, for which he and director René Clement received an Edgar Award from the Mystery Writers of America, Les Biches, This Man Must Die, and the autobiographical Une partie de plaisir, in which he also played the starring role.